 The Committee shall be appointed by the Chair of the Board and the Nominating Committee, and shall consist of at least three directors.
-The Committee shall have and exercise the powers of the Board with respect to the oversight of the operations of the Company's data, analytics and performance improvement related subsidiaries, including Vizient Data Services, LLC.
+The Committee is an advisory body that assists the board and Vizient management by providing strategic guidance and expertise relative to Vizient’s analytics and advisory services.

-The Data and Analytics Committee duties and responsibilities shall include:
+The Data and Analytics Advisory Committee duties and responsibilities shall include:

 - Validating members' current and future data needs and further defining the Company's role in meeting those needs, including consideration of data elements, comparative priorities, usage, integration requirements, key user constituencies, data-related services, and user experience expectations.